Chungyezun/Chungyezun/README.md

 # Hi there 👋

 Good day!
-I am Yezun Chung from South Korea, who is interested in diverse developments (e.g. AI, web, android, ios, games).
+I am Yezun Chung from South Korea, who is interested in diverse developments (e.g. AI, web, android, ios, games) and researches (NLP, multi-modal, machine-learning).

-I'm trying hard to be a passionate and competent developer!
+I'm trying hard to be a passionate and competent researcher!

 If you want to contact me, please leave me a message!